pari25bce10209-code/Sales-Record-Manager/README.md

 # How is it useful in real life
 - Instead of writing sales in notebooks or Excel, shopkeepers can use your program to record daily transactions, track totals, and avoid mistakes.
 - Owners can see which products sell the most, which days are busiest, and make smarter decisions (like stocking more of popular items).
 -  Instead of manually calculating totals, charts, or summaries, the program does it instantly — saving time and reducing human error.

----
+# More Future Improvements
+- Export Options → Allow users to export reports in formats like PDF, Excel, or JSON for sharing.
+- Search & Filter → Add advanced search by product name, date range, or price range.
+- User Authentication → Create login accounts so multiple users can manage sales securely.
+-

 ##  Features